Basic Information

 Protein Expression Analysis

 DLL3 expression analysis in B-hDLL3 MC38 cells by flow cytometry.
-Single cell suspensions from wild-type MC38 and B-hDLL3 MC38 cultures were stained with species-specific anti-DLL3 antibodies.
+Single cell suspensions from wild-type MC38 and B-hDLL3 MC38 cultures were stained with anti-human DLL3 antibody AMG-757 (in house).
 Human DLL3 was detected on the surface of B-hDLL3 MC38 cells but not wild-type MC38 cells.
 The 3-G07 clone of B-hDLL3 MC38 cells was used for in vivo experiments.

 Subcutaneous homograft tumor growth of B-hDLL3 MC38 cells.
-B-hDLL3 MC38 cells (5×105) and wild-type MC38 cells (5×105) were subcutaneously implanted into C57BL/6N mice (female, 7-week-old, n=5).
-(A) Average tumor volume ± SEM and (B) body weight (mean ± SEM) were measured twice a week.
+B-hDLL3 MC38 cells (1×106) and wild-type MC38 cells (5×105) were subcutaneously implanted into B-hCD3E mice (female, 7-week-old, n=6).
+Tumor volume and body weight were measured twice a week.
+(A) Average tumor volume ± SEM.
+(B) Body weight (Mean± SEM).
 Volume was expressed in mm3 using the formula: V=0.5 X long diameter X short diameter2.
-As shown in panel A, B-hDLL3 MC38 cells were able to establish tumors in vivo, which can be used for efficacy studies.
+As shown in panel A, B-hDLL3 MC38 cells were able to establish tumors in vivo and can be used for efficacy studies.